Alan Trejo Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.6 K/9, the fourth-worst in MLB.
+- The pitching staff for the Guardians has a collective 7.6 K/9, the third-worst in the league.

-- The Guardians have the 12th-ranked team ERA across all league pitching staffs (4.06).
+- The Guardians have a 4.10 team ERA that ranks 12th across all league pitching staffs.

-- Guardians pitchers combine to surrender the ninth-fewest home runs in baseball (22 total, 1.0 per game).
+- Guardians pitchers combine to give up 23 home runs (one per game), the eighth-fewest in baseball.

-- Battenfield (0-1) pitches for the Guardians to make his third start this season.
+- Bibee gets the call to start for the Guardians, his first of the season.

-- The righty last appeared in relief on Monday, when he tossed 2/3 innings against the Colorado Rockies while giving up hits.
+- The right-hander is pitching in his MLB debut.
+He's 24 years old.

 © 2023 Data Skrive.
 All rights reserved.